sibevin/docker-compose-ex--rails-pg-redis/README.md

 * A docker image is built and tagged with `rpr/rails:5.0.0.1`
 * Use offical image: ruby:2.4.1
 * Rails is not installed by default, you can run `gem install rails` if needed
+* Js runner is not installed by default, you can choose one of them (https://github.com/rails/execjs) to install

 ### Database